vue-final/vue-final-modal/README.md

   </a>
 </p>

-> The next version v4 of Vue Final Modal is now `RC`!
+> Vue Final Modal next version v4 is now `RC`!
 It are already suitable Vue 3 and Nuxt 3 project, but syntax might still change a bit between minor releases.
 Discover more about it on [https://v4.vue-final-modal.org/](https://v4.vue-final-modal.org/)

 ## Looking for a Vue 2 version?
 [It's over here](https://v2.vue-final-modal.org)